arkime/arkime/capture/plugins/lua/README.md

 ### MolochSession.register_body_feed(type, bodyFeedFunctionName)
 Register to receive a feed of chunks of data from payload bodies
 * type = The type of body feed to receive ("http", "smtp")
 * bodyFeedFunctionName = the string name of the lua function to call.
-Function should implmenet that bodyFeedFunction signature above.
+Function should implement the bodyFeedFunction signature above.

+### MolochSession.http_on(type, httpCallbackFunctionName)
+Register to receive a feed of data from the http parser.
+There are eight different types of callback.
+* type = the type of callback to register.
+This should be one of the constants:
+        * MolochSession.HTTP.MESSAGE_BEGIN
+        * MolochSession.HTTP.URL
+        * MolochSession.HTTP.HEADER_FIELD
+        * MolochSession.HTTP.HEADER_FIELD_RAW -- this is just like HEADER_FIELD except that the string is not lower-cased.
+        * MolochSession.HTTP.HEADER_VALUE
+        * MolochSession.HTTP.HEADERS_COMPLETE
+        * MolochSession.HTTP.BODY
+        * MolochSession.HTTP.MESSAGE_COMPLETE
+* httpCallbackFunctionName = the string name of the lua function to call.
+Function should implement the httpCallbackFunction signature above.
+If there is no data (HEADERS_COMPLETE, MESSAGE_COMPLETE) then the data argument will be nil and can be ignored.
+The method string is passed into the MESSAGE_BEGIN callback on the request side.